MATF-RG18/RG42-tank-na-autoputu/README.md

 - Press/Hold d or D to turn right.

+- Press f or F for full screen.
+Works only when game is not active.

 - Left mouse click to shoot.

 - Crush as many cars as you can!